 TROY faculty is actively involved in the success of ACCELERATE students, and during the application process, the high school counselor and/or the student’s parents are involved in planning discussions about the classes that students need to take.
 “We discuss what the student has already taken and what they need to take that can go towards their high school transcript, if that’s what they want.
 There are cases where, as an example, a student may take a psychology course but they don’t necessarily need that course for high school credit — many students look at the dual enrollment courses more for college credit in connection to a certain degree they aspire to attain.”

-Once the student finishes a dual credit class, the professor reports that grade to James who then shares the grade with the student.
+Once the student finishes a dual credit class, the professor reports that grade to Pritchett who then shares the grade with the student.
 If the student is homeschooled, they are advised to share the result with their parents.
 If the student is in private or public school, they need to share the grade with their principal or guidance counselor in order to get the grade on their high school transcript, if applicable.

 Barr is finishing his associate degree in general education with a focus on STEM and is set to graduate in 2021.
 He plans to continue studying at Troy University to pursue a degree in the 3D Printing for Art and Industry program.